 Karpal Singh Drive (GPS: 5.39828, 100.33027), or Persiaran Karpal Singh, is a seaside promenade at Bandar Sri Pinang in Jelutong, Penang.
 It comprises the 500-meter Lebuh Sungai Pinang 5 and 300-meter Lebuh Sungai Pinang 4, collectively known as the IJM Promenade.
 The promenade was renamed after the late Karpal Singh, the beloved local politician and lawyer who was killed in a road accident on the North South Expressway on 17 April, 2014.
 The renaming was announced by the Chief Minister of Penang, Lim Guan Eng, on 19 April, 2014.
 This makes Karpal Singh, who was popularly called the Tiger of Jelutong, the first leader of the Democratic Action Party to be honoured with a street name on Penang Island.

-The seaside promenade known as Karpal Singh Drive (30 June, 2014)
+The promenade at Karpal Singh Drive (7 December, 2009)

 Karpal Singh Drive was developed by Jelutong Development, a subsidiary of IJM Properties at a cost of RM7 million.
 It has since become an alternative promenade for leisurely evening strolls while enjoying the scenery of the Penang Harbour and Penang Bridge.
 Karpal Singh Drive will be part of the promenade that will eventually stretch from Jalan Sungai Pinang all the way to Penang Bridge, where IJM is engaged in another development, the Light Waterfront.